 SUBMISSION AND PARTICIPATION DETAILS

-All submissions should include: (a) title of the paper, (b) names, affiliations, and contact information for each author, (c) an extended abstract of approximately 300-400 words, and (d) 3 keywords.
+All submissions should include: (a) title of the paper, (b) names, affiliations, and contact information for each author, (c) an extended abstract of approximately 300-400 words, (d) 3 keywords, and (e) an optional paper draft.
 Roundtables will have a maximum of 4 papers, one moderator, and will last for 90 minutes.

-3) Full Session/Workshop Proposals: We are accepting submissions for a full Session or Workshop.
+2) Full Session/Workshop Proposals: We are accepting submissions for full Sessions or Workshops.
 Proposals will include a title, abstract, and the names of 4-6 participants who will present papers or participate in a discussion led by a moderator.
 All complete Session/Workshop proposals must include the names of all proposed presenters/panelists.
 Abstracts (max.
 450 words) should detail the theme of the proposed Session or Workshop.
 As background information, a Workshop is a space for people to participate in an interactive dialogue on a particular theme or topic, while a Session is a space for multiple paper presentations or a dialogue on a common theme.

-If an SWS Committee or Committees in collaboration are submitting a joint proposal, please include this information in the title.
-Submissions must include full details (submission title, submission type, abstract, exactly three keywords, first name, last name, institution, and email address) for all participants.
+Please also include submission title, submission type, abstract, exactly three keywords, first name, last name, institution, and email address for all participants.
 Participants include the presider and organizer, in addition to the presenters or panelists, and discussant, if included.
-Sessions and Workshops will last for 90 minutes.
-The recommendation is that no more than 4 presentations will be included in each Workshop or Session to allow for adequate time.
+Sessions and workshops will last for 90 minutes.
+The recommendation is that no more than 4 presentations will be included in each workshop or session to allow for adequate time.

-5) Interest in Serving as a Moderator for a Session, Book Salon, or Roundtable: We need moderators to make this program a success!
-A moderator reviews pertinent materials (abstract, paper, or book) in advance of the meeting, ensures that all presenters have an equal amount of time to present, and facilitates conversation during the question and answer portion of the Session.
+3) Moderator for a Roundtable Session: A moderator reviews pertinent materials (abstract or paper) in advance of the meeting, ensures that all presenters have an equal amount of time to present, and facilitates conversation during the question and answer portion of the Roundtable.
 All SWS members are encouraged to volunteer for this service if they feel that they have expertise in a particular area and they would like to help facilitate conversation.
 Those interested in serving as a moderator will be asked to include (a) name, (b) affiliation, (c) contact information and (d) 3 keywords describing their areas of expertise.

 *PLEASE NOTE that information provided here–through the submission portal–will appear exactly as it is entered.
 Therefore, in submission titles, your name, and institution, please make sure that the way you enter this information is exactly how you would like for it to appear in the program.